 In the proposed condition, the site will drain onto Nance Street which then continues surface draining easterly, similar to existing conditions.
-Runoff from the site will first drain to three catch basins; one located at each entry driveway along Nance Street and the third one located in the trailer yard.
+Runoff from the site will first drain to two catch basins; one located at the entrance of the site (along Nance Street) and the other on the east side of the trailer yard.
 A proposed onsite storm drain system will convey runoff northeasterly towards Nance Street.
 Runoff will ultimately exit the site via a parkway drain.

-A portion of the easterly driveway and landscaped area fronting Nance Street sheet flow offsite without being routed to LID BMPs.
+A portion of the driveway and landscaped area fronting Nance Street sheet flow offsite without being routed to LID BMPs.
 The landscaped areas are considered self-treating.

-Offsite run-on along the westerly properly line will be captured via two inlets and routed to the north- via a separate storm drain system - where run-on is then discharged offsite via a separate parkway drain.
+Offsite run-on along the westerly properly line will be captured via two inlets and routed to the northeasterly corner - via a separate storm drain system - where run-on is then discharged offsite via a separate parkway drain.